-There is no pilot light for the top of the range.
-The top burners are controlled by a spark ignition.
+Your unit may be equipped with a three burner recessed range with a glass oven door and electric ignition.
 There are different models used in the Newmar product line with different types of controls.
 To light the burners on some models, turn the control knob to turn the gas on.
 Wait a couple of seconds, then push the red spark button until a flame appears.
 On other models, after the gas control has been turned on, turn the spark control knob until a flame appears.
 All burner controls operate counter clockwise and have to be pushed inward in order to turn.
 On units with an oven, the oven control must also be pressed inward before turning.
 To light the oven, push in the oven control knob and rotate counter clockwise to the PILOT ON position.
-Light the oven pilot light located at the back left hand side of the oven burner.
+Light the oven pilot light located at the back left-hand side of the oven burner.
 The oven pilot may be slow in lighting due to initial air in the gas line.
 The oven pilot has been factory adjusted.
 No further adjustments are necessary.
 To extinguish the oven pilot, push in the oven control knob and turn clockwise to the Off position.
-For further instructions, please refer to the oven manufacturer Owner's Manual in your Owner's Package.